ObolNetwork/charon/docs/configuration.md

 }
 ```

-`charon run` just requires a `cluster_lock.json` file to configure the cluster.
+`charon run` just requires a `cluster-lock.json` file to configure the cluster.

 Future work:
- - To add validators to an existing `cluster_lock.json`: look at adding migrations list to `cluster_lock.json`?
+ - To add validators to an existing `cluster-lock.json`: look at adding migrations list to `cluster-lock.json`?
- - Unique operator identifiers: each cluster_lock has a path that derive ENRs from root `cluster_spec.json` ENRs.
+ - Unique operator identifiers: each cluster-lock has a path that derive ENRs from root `cluster-spec.json` ENRs.

 ## Flag Precedence